5 Timeless Books of Insight on Fear and the Creative Process

-What people today do of fear of irrational elements in themselves and in other people is to put tools and mechanisms between themselves and the unconscious world.
-This protects them from being grasped by the the frightening and threatening aspects of irrational experience.
+What people today do out of fear of irrational elements in themselves and in other people is to put tools and mechanisms between themselves and the unconscious world.
+This protects them from being grasped by the frightening and threatening aspects of irrational experience.
 I am saying nothing whatever, I am sure it will be understood, against technology or mechanics in themselves.
 What I am saying is that danger always exists that our technology will serve as a buffer between us and nature, a block between us and the deeper dimensions of our experience.
-Tools and techniques ought to be an extension of consciousness, but they can just as easily be a protection against consciousness. [...]
-This means that technology can be clung to, believed in, and depended on far beyond its legitimate sphere, since it also serves as a defense against our fears of irrational phenomena.
-Thus the very success of technological creativity [...] is a threat to its own existence.”
+Tools and techniques ought to be an extension of consciousness, but they can just as easily be a protection against consciousness. […] This means that technology can be clung to, believed in, and depended on far beyond its legitimate sphere, since it also serves as a defense against our fears of irrational phenomena.
+Thus the very success of technological creativity […] is a threat to its own existence.

 TRUST THE PROCESS